kserve/website/docs/admin/servicemesh/README.md

 kubectl apply -f sleep.yaml
 ```

-Run a prediction request to the `sklearn-iris` InferenceService without activator, you are expected to get HTTP 403 "RBAC denied" as the authorization rule only
+When you send a prediction request to the `sklearn-iris` InferenceService without activator on the request path from a different namespace, you are expected to get HTTP 403 "RBAC denied" as the authorization rule only
-allows the traffic from the same namespace `user1` which the InferenceService is deployed to.
+allows the traffic from the same namespace `user1` where the InferenceService is deployed.
 ```bash
 kubectl exec -it sleep-6d6b49d8b8-6ths6   -- curl -v sklearn-iris-predictor-default.user1.svc.cluster.local/v1/models/sklearn-iris
 ```